Nehebkau, God who Joined the Ka to the Body, God of Protection and Magicby Caroline Seawright

 He was depicted in the form of a snake with arms and legs, occasionally with wings.
 He is sometimes shown holding contaniers of food in his hands, in offering to the deceased.
 Less often, he is shown as a two headed snake, with a head at each end of the reptilian body.

+Homage to thee, O my heart.
+Homage to thee, O my heart-case.
+Homage to you, O my reins.
 Homage to you, O ye gods, who are masters of [your] beards, and who are holy by reason of your sceptres.
-Speak ye for me words of good import to Ra, and make ye me to have favour in the sight
+Speak ye for me words of good import to Ra, and make ye me to have favour in the sight of Nehebkau.

 I have not sought to make myself unduly distinguished.

 One tradition states that he is the son of the scorpion goddess Serqet, and another says that he is the son of the earth god Geb and Renenutet, the goddess who gave the rn - the true name - to each child at birth.
-He was a form of the sun god while he lived in the waters of Nun, before creation.
+His wife was the minor goddess Nehemtawy, nhmt-aw3y 'She who Rescues the Robbed', who wears a sistrum-shaped headdress; she was a form of the Eye of Ra as the 'distant goddess' from the tale of Hathor and Sekhmet.
+He is also connected with the goddesses Sekhmet and Bast He was a form of the sun god while he lived in the waters of Nun, before creation.
 He swam in the water in the form of a snake with the other primeval gods, living in chaos.